1 Proximal parenting

 It's when your baby sleeps in the same bed, not just the same room.
 It is also possible to attach a co-sleeping cradle to your own bed.
 Still, if you are breastfeeding it is very easy and above all it increases the success of breastfeeding.

-The minutes saved in staying in bed and reassuring your baby in his early awakenings will prevent you from excess dark circles.
-To make it safe, here is the best picture in the world of the talented Orbie Illustrator.
+The minutes saved by staying in bed and reassuring your baby in his little awakenings will prevent you from having too many dark circles.
+To make it safe, here is the best illustration from the talented Orbie Illustrator.

 To get the real picture, big and beautiful and with all the advice, check out its portfolio!